joedono/House-of-Z/06-final-battle/02-battle-to-stop-the-ritual.md

 Cold Breath (Recharge 5–6)
 The dragon exhales an icy blast in a 30-foot cone.
 Each creature in that area must make a DC 15 Constitution saving throw, taking 45 (10d8) cold damage on a failed save, or half as much damage on a successful one.

+#### Legendary Actions (3/round)
+The dragon can take 3 legendary actions, choosing from the options below.
+Only one legendary action option can be used at a time and only at the end of another creature's turn.
+The dragon regains spent legendary actions at the start of its turn.

+Bite Attack - The dragon makes a bite attack

+Wing Attack (Costs 2 Actions) - The dragon beats its wings.
+Each creature within 10 feet of the dragon must succeed on a DC 15 Dexterity saving throw or take 10 (2d6 + 3) bludgeoning damage and be knocked prone.
+The dragon can then fly up to half its flying speed.

+Sisava is holding a Rod of Retribution - https://www.dndbeyond.com/magic-items/rod-of-retribution - Ardin picked it up